 The Rehoboth Ambulance Committee, Inc is a registered 501(c)(3) non-profit organization that provides both emergency and non-emergency medical services to the Town of Rehoboth.
 As a non-profit organization, we receive no direct funding from the Town of Rehoboth for the services we provide.
 The Town provides insurance, garaging and fuel for the two ambulances - there is NO line item in the Town's budget for the Ambulance.
 All other operating expenses are covered by The Rehoboth Ambulance Committee through donations, fund raising and billing for services rendered.

-If you would like to make a donation to the ambulance, you can send your donation, made payable to the Rehoboth Ambulance Committee to our mailing address: PO Box 156, Rehoboth, MA 02769.
+If you would like to make a donation to the ambulance, you can send your donation, made payable to the Rehoboth Ambulance Committee or you can donate online via credit card through paypal.
 Your tax deductible donation will ensure that the Ambulance is able to continue to provide quality care with the latest technology to you and other residents and visitors to the Town.
 Click here for other ways to get involved with our organization.

 The mission of the Rehoboth Ambulance Committee is to provide the best pre-hospital patient care through a caring and dedicated team, excellence in training and the best technologies available, while also promoting safety and public education in the community.

 Rehoboth Ambulance will continue to provide exemplary pre-hospital emergency care while evolving to meet the growing needs of the community.

 The Committee operates three Advanced Life Support (ALS) ambulances that are purchased by the Committee at no cost to the town.
 All of the equipment on these ambulances is purchased and maintained by the Committee.
 In addition to the ambulances, the Committee maintains an Incident Command vehicle, a disaster response trailer and a specialized utility vehicle for use at special events and extricating victims from wooded areas.